-The graduate program in Engineering and Computing Education in the School of Universal Computing, Construction, and Engineering Education (SUCCEED) at Florida International University (FIU) was developed in 2018 as the first Engineering and Computing Education department at a Minority-Serving Institution.
+The graduate program in Engineering and Computing Education in SUCCEED at FIU was developed in 2018 as the first Engineering and Computing Education department at a Minority-Serving Institution.
 The program provides an enriching academic environment to students seeking to address the critical issues facing engineering and computing education, particularly in areas involving educational equity, diversity, and inclusion.

 SUCCEED was created in alignment with FIU's vision to be a "leading urban public research university focused on student learning, innovation, and collaboration."
-SUCCEED faculty, along with the students and staff, seek to connect research and innovation with student learning through collaboration with other members of the engineering and computing college and the FIU community.
+SUCCEED faculty, along with the students and staff, seek to connect research and innovation with student learning through collaboration with other members of the engineering and computing college and the FIU community more broadly.